Event E11

 deformation, limiting the observable record.

-Chronologically, E11 is poorly constrained.
-Based on
+Chronologically, E11 remains poorly constrained.
+Based on Bayesian modeling of

-place this event broadly between approximately
+place the event broadly between approximately 6100 and 5400 BCE

-units and the presence of erosional contacts that
+material in the lower units and the presence of erosional contacts,